The health and safety of our students is our top priority

 - Infected people without symptoms can transmit the virus.

-- If you believe you may have the coronavirus, contact your administrator or department supervisor, stay home and call your healthcare provider.
+- If you believe you may have the coronavirus, contact your school nurse stay home and call your healthcare provider.

 WHEN TO STAY AT HOME

 If you have been sick, you can return to school when: